NAME: Landwer, Aryeh

 DATE FALLEN: June 17, 1946

 When he reached Tel Aviv, he encountered a young woman from Kfar Vitkin and moved to the settlement with her.
 They did not officially marry, but they were common-law spouses.
-As Aryeh was in a strategic location between Haifa and Tel Aviv, he was active in both cities, as needed.
+As Arieh was in a strategic location between Haifa and Tel Aviv, he was active in both cities, as needed.

-Aryeh volunteered for the Lehi operation to blow up the Haifa Railway Workshops, during which he was killed on June 17, 1946.
+Arieh volunteered for the Lehi operation to blow up the Haifa Railway Workshops, during which he was killed on June 17, 1946.
 He was buried, along with his comrades, in the Haifa Cemetery.